vuw-research-computing/raapoi-docs/docs/partitions.md

 #### Partition: bigmem

-This partition is primarily useful for jobs that require very large shared memory (generally greater than 125 GB).
+This partition is primarily useful for jobs that require very large shared memory (greater than 125 GB).
 These are known as memory-bound jobs.

+__NOTE:__ Please do not schedule jobs of less than 125GB of memory on the bigmem partition.

 * Maximum CPU available per task: 48
 * Maximum memory available per task: 1 TB (Note: maximum CPU for 1 TB is 40)